golddydev/hal-mint/smart-contract/smart-contract-spec.md

     > A user can NOT cancel 2 (or more) orders in the same transaction.

   - must burn only one `Order NFT`

+### 3.6 `cip68` spending validator

+#### 3.6.1 Parameter

+None

+#### 3.6.2 Datum

+Anything

+#### 3.6.3 Redeemer

+- `Update(AssetName)`

+- `Migrate`

+#### 3.6.4 Validation

+- `Update(AssetName)`: called when user tries to update H.A.L.
+NFT's datum.

+  - must attach `Settings` NFT in reference inputs.

+  - must be signed by `cip68_admin` from `Settings`.

+  - spending UTxO must have only one reference asset with `asset_name` from redeemer.

+  - there must be H.A.L. user asset in transaction inputs.

+  - there must be only one UTxO spending in inputs from this script.

+  - first output must be UTxO with reference asset.

+    - must have same value as spending input. (except `lovelace` because that can change)

+    - must NOT have reference_script.

+    - output address must be same as spending input or `cip68_script_address` from `Settings`.

+- `Migrate`: called when user (or admin) tries to migrate reference asset to latest CIP68 script.

+  - must attach `Settings` NFT in reference inputs.

+  - first output must be UTxO with reference asset.

+    - output address must be same as `cip68_script_address` from `Settings`.

+    - must have same value as spending input.

+    - must have same datum as spending input.

+    - must NOT have reference_script.